james-at-cake/cake-marketing/exampleSite/content/portfolio/montinore-estate.md

 #### Project Details

 We created a design & development for Montinore Estate using a WineDirect template as a base.
+We learned something about biodynamic wines and certified organic wines working on this project.